Sp4zzy/Jbot-for-Discord/README.md

 !roll [sides] -- Jbot  rolls a dice for you!
 Try to get a nat 20!
 (Jbot needs message permissions)

+!toto -- Be in a voice channel :)

+Like alexa, Jbot can also "play despacito" if you want it to.

 More to come, open to suggestions.

 FUTURE TODO: